 Supporting all Children at our School

-The progress of all our children is carefully monitored.
-If it is felt, that a child has become vulnerable in their learning, for whatever reason, be it educational, physical, behavioural, emotional or social, they will be identified as having a specific need and provision will be adjusted accordingly in consultation with parents and appropriate external agencies.
+The progress of all our children is carefully monitored through our Provision Maps and an Assess/Plan/Do/Review model.
+If it is felt that a child has become vulnerable in their learning, for whatever reason, be it educational, physical, behavioural, emotional or social, they will be identified as having a specific need and provision will be adjusted then recorded on the Provision Map.
+If further provision is needed outside of what the school can offer, we will liaise with the appropriate external agencies in consultation with the parents.

 There are a number of extra provision programmes taking place in school detailed in the Local Offer which is published on the school website.

-SEN Information Report 2019-20 can be found here
+SEN Information Report 2022-23 can be found here

 The Inclusion Policy can be found here